wolf-adam-eily/rnaseq_for_model_plant/README.md

 max(fpkm)
 <strong>1179157</strong>
 </pre>
 Due to the scaling, we cannot truly see the distribution.
 However, what we <i>can</i> do is to transform the data such that the variance is not so staggering, allowing us to see better.
 There are a few rules for this, all of the data must be transformed in a consistent and reversible manner, after transformation no data may have a negative value, and all data with a value of 0 must also be 0 after transformation.
 The reason for the second and third rules is more epistemological.
 For us, if a gene has an FPKM of 0, then for that sample the gene is unexpressed.
 Should we transform the data and that particular gene's FPKM is now above 0, we are fundamentally changing the nature of that sample -- i.e., we are now saying it is expresesing a gene it actually is not!
 Additionally, there is no such thing as negative expression, so there is no physical reality where we will have an FPKM beneath 0.
 With these three rules, we see that taking the log of all our data will prevent negative values, be consistent and reversible, and scale down our variance.
 However, log(0) =  Inf!
-We have broken a cardinal rule (oddly enough, the fact that it is infinity is not a rule-breaker, but rather that it is <b>negative</b> infinity!
+We have broken a cardinal rule (oddly enough, the fact that it is  Infinity is not a rule-breaker, but rather that it is <b>negative</b>  Infinity!
 Seeing this, we can simply add 1 to our data before log transforming, log(0+1) = 0.
 Now we have fulfilled all three rules.

 <pre style="color: silver; background: black;">
 fpkm = log2(fpkm + 1)